tifrueh/www.tifrueh.ch/content/legal-information.md

 Any code, instructions how to do things and any other information related to information technology are published in the hope that they will be useful, but without any warranty.
-I cannot be held reliable for any damage incurred by their use.
+I cannot be held responsible for any damage incurred by their use.

 ## Privacy policy